a13ssandr0/unitotem/README.md

   As you may have noticed, the Raspberry Pi has no power button; there would be no problem for power up as soon as the Raspebrry Pi automatically powers on when the usb cable is connected, but for power down you would need to open the ssh terminal and send the command `sudo poweroff` every time, and unplugging the power cord when the Raspberry Pi is running is **strongly advised against**.<br/>
   However, there are two solutions:<br/>
   1) Connecting a pushbutton between the pins 5 and 6 of the header<br/>
     UniTotem is already configured to accept a pushbutton connected directly to pins 5-6 like in the image below.<br/>
     ![Raspberry shutdown button connection](https://github.com/a13ssandr0/unitotem/blob/master/Raspberry%20shutdown%20button.png)
+    You will now be able to trigger the shutdown with a simple button.
-  2) Programming a shutdown scheduler with _cron_, adding this line to `/etc/crontab`:<br/>
+  2) Programming a shutdown schedule with _cron_, adding a line to `/etc/crontab`:<br/>
     Login with ssh on the Raspberry Pi<br/>
-    Type
-    ```bash
+    Type<br/>
+    ```
     sudo nano /etc/crontab
+    ```<br/>
+    and enter the password when/if asked.<br/>
+    Go to the end of the file and add this line<br/>
     ```
-    and enter the password when/if asked.
-    Go to the end of the file and add this line
-    ```
     30 23 * * * root poweroff
-    ```
+    ```<br/>
     changing the nubers 30 and 23 with respectively the minute and hour of the desidered shutdown.
+    This way you can tell the Raspberry Pi to shutdown automatically and then you can set an automatic switch to cut the power to the Raspberry Pi and to the screen just a minute after the time you set above (this way you let it power itself off before you cut completely the power)